TribeMedia/loopback-example-recipes/README.md

 # loopback-recipes

-LoopBack recipes to demonstrate various usage patterns.
+The project contains a list of recipes to demonstrate various usage patterns of LoopBack models.

 ## Configure the data sources